 About CIC Lyonnaise de Banque

-A leading bank in the South-Eastern quarter of France, CIC Lyonnaise de anque has a network of nearly 300 branches and 3,000 employees for its 1.3 million customers.
+A leading bank in the South-Eastern quarter of France, CIC Lyonnaise de Banque has a network of nearly 300 branches and 3,000 employees for its 1.3 million customers.
 To meet the needs of all economic players and to build a constantly performing offer on a daily basis, he combines the professions of finance, insurance, telephony and advanced technological services with a great financial strength reinforced by CIC Group and the Group parent company, Crédit Mutuel Alliance Fédérale.
 More information on CIC.fr